-Penelope Schenk grew up in Southwest Harbor, Maine.
+Penelope Schenk grew up in Southwest Harbor, Maine, USA.
 Her parents, both painters,

 encouraged her early artistic endeavors, allowing her to exhibit with them